Icosahunter/nailclipper/README.md

 The ThumbnailManager has a lot of different options for configuration:

+`preset`: Presets are some curated configurations you can choose from.
+The options are set according to the preset and then updated with whatever other options you specify.
+- `Preset.DEFAULT`

 `appname`: The name of your application.
 Used with `cache_dir=CacheDir.AUTO`.

 `appauthor`: The author of your application.
 Used with `cache_dir=CacheDir.AUTO`.